Public Transport in Lisbon

 💡 Lisbon Airport Transport Tips

-• If arriving at Terminal 2, take the free shuttle to Terminal 1 for all public transport.
+• If arriving at Terminal 2 (low-cost carriers), take the free shuttle bus to Terminal 1 to access the Metro.

-• The Viva Viagem card (€0.50) is required for metro/bus—buy at airport metro station ticket machines.
+• The Navegante card (€0.50) is required for metro/bus—buy at airport metro station ticket machines.

 Lisbon Tourist Travel Passes